JetBrains/resharper-devguide/topics/basics/getting_started/creating_plugin.md

 </procedure>

-### Components of the Template-Generated Plugin
+### Template-Generated Files

-When extracting the template using `MyPlugin` as a name, it will create the following directory content:
+When extracting the template, for instance with `--name MyPlugin`, it will create the following directory content:

 ```text
 MyPlugin